Guide to studying Civil Engineering

 Civil engineers deal with the infrastructure we live in, from the roads we walk on to how waste is disposed of.

 Civil Engineering is all about the planning, construction and maintenance of man-made structures such as buildings, roads, bridges, canals and dams.

-- Established as the second major engineering branch after military engineering, the name is designed to distinguish it as non-armory.
+Established as the most significant branch of engineering after military engineering, the name is designed to distinguish it as non-armoury.
 Most civil engineering is funded by the central government.

 - BEng Civil and Energy Engineering

 - BEng Civil Engineering with a year abroad